-The purpose of this scheme is to ensure that those who suffer catastrophic injury in motor vehicle accidents, workplace accidents, through medical negligence, or other forms of accident, will have the lifetime care and support necessary to improve their life.
+The purpose of this scheme is to ensure that those who suffer catastrophic injury in motor vehicle and workplace accidents will have the lifetime care and support necessary to improve their life.

-What are considered catastrophic injuries in the (NIIS) National Injury Insurance Scheme?
+What are catastrophic injuries in the National Injury Insurance Scheme (NIIS)?

 Those who will be entitled to make a claim under this scheme are injury victims who suffer: